MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/plan-for-directory-synchronization.md

 ms.custom: Adm_O365
 search.appverid: MOE150
 ms.assetid: d3577c90-dda5-45ca-afb0-370d2889b10f
-description: "Learn what you need to do to get ready to synchronize your on-premises Active Directory with Office 365."
+description: "Describes directory synchronization with Office 365, Active Directory cleanup, and Azure Active Directory Connect tool."
 ---

 # Plan for directory synchronization for Office 365

- **Summary**: Describes directory synchronization with Office 365, Active Directory cleanup, and Azure Active Directory Connect tool.

-Depending on business needs, technical requirements, or both, directory synchronization is the most common provisioning choice for enterprise customers who are moving to Office 365.
+Depending on business need and technical requirements, directory synchronization is the most common provisioning choice for enterprise customers who are moving to Office 365.
 Directory synchronization allows identities to be managed in the on-premises Active Directory and all updates to that identity are synchronized to Office 365 .

 There are a couple of things to keep in mind when you plan an implementation of directory synchronization, including directory preparation, and the requirements and functionality of the Azure Active Directory.
 Directory preparation covers quite a few areas.
 They include attribute updates, auditing, and planning domain controller placement.
 Planning requirements and functionality includes determining the permissions that are required, planning for multiforest/directory scenarios, capacity planning, and two-way synchronization.

 ## Office 365 identity models
 Office 365 uses two main authentication and identity models: cloud authentication and federated authentication.

 ### Cloud authentication
 [Cloud identity](about-office-365-identity.md) - create and manage users in the Office 365 admin center, you can also use Windows PowerShell, or Azure Active Directory to manage your users.

 [Password hash sync with seamless single sign-on](about-office-365-identity.md) - The simplest way to enable authentication for on-premises directory objects in Azure AD.
 With password hash sync (PHS), you synchronize your on-premises Active Directory user account objects with Office 365 and manage your users on-premises.